chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PS-Docs/State-of-PureScript-Documentation-2019.md

     - PureScript documentation writers - How should I write good maintainable documentation for others?
     - Core Contributors -

-## Why is PureScript's Documentation Lacking and How Do We Improve It?
+## Why is PureScript's Documentation Lacking?

 Here's the short version.
 Each paragraph will have a link that explains its summary in more detail.